Americans with Disabilities Act (ADA)

 A “person with a disability” is anyone with a physical or mental impairment that substantially limits one or more major life activities, such as caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.
 In addition to those people who have visible disabilities – persons who are blind, deaf, or use a wheelchair – the definition includes people with a range of invisible disabilities.
-These include psychological problems, learning disabilities, or some chronic health impairment, such as epilepsy, diabetes, arthritis, cancer, cardiac problems, HIV/AIDS, and more.
+These include psychological diagnoses, learning disabilities, or some chronic health impairment, such as epilepsy, diabetes, arthritis, cancer, cardiac problems, HIV/AIDS, and more.
 In addition, a person is considered to be a person with disability if he/she is regarded by others as having a disability.

 Qualified individual with a disability:

 A qualified individual with a disability is someone whose experience, education, and/or training enables the person, with or without reasonable accommodations, to perform the essential requirements of a job or an academic course or program.